MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Get-MgSecurityAttackSimulationOperation.md

 ## SYNOPSIS
 Get an attack simulation operation to track a long-running operation request for a tenant.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaSecurityAttackSimulationOperation](/powershell/module/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityAttackSimulationOperation?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)